jpsaha/MOTPold/matholympiad.md

-## The following provides some information about participation of a few Indian contestants in
+## The following provides some information about participation of a few Indian contestants in the Olympiads mentioned below.
+Next, we provide a brief introduction to these Olympiads.
 - [International Mathematical Olympiad](https://www.imo-official.org/) (IMO)
 - [Asian Pacific Mathematics Olympiad](https://www.apmo-official.org/) (APMO)
 - [European Girls’ Mathematical Olympiad](https://www.egmo.org/) (EGMO)